Please see below for a digital spectator guide, details of the course, best viewing points and more for the Virgin Money

 The maps also include an elite runners’ pace guide to help you to follow the top-flight action, plus a specially formulated mass-field pace guide so you will know when to keep an eye out for your loved ones as they come gasping and sweating along the road.

 This year's Virgin Money London Marathon features one of the strongest elite fields assembled in marathon history.
 We're finalising the elite start lists so check back here soon for factfiles on the athletes taking part in the men's, women's and wheelchair races.
-The IPC Athletics Marathon World Cup is once again part of this year's event.
+The World Para Athletics Marathon World Cup is once again part of this year's event.